xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 ### Indexers

-For types that are a collection of values, an indexer is a natural way to extend the met­ aphor by enabling developers to index directly into the object.
+For types that are a collection of values, an indexer is a natural way to extend the met aphor by enabling developers to index directly into the object.
 For example, you can get an arbitrary element of an array by using the `.[ ]` operator.

 In F#, you can add an indexer by simply adding a property named Item.
 This property will be evaluated whenever you call the `.[ ]` method on the class.

 Example 8-2 creates a class Year and adds an indexer to allow you to look up the nth day of the year.

-#### Example 8-2.
+##### Example 8-2.
 Adding an indexer to a class

 ``` F#
 open System